lorenzofattori/M2Q-hardware/quickstart.md

 ### Set up Chamsys
 Before you start using M2Q, you have to configure your Chamsys console/PC (Note: Software needs to be unlocked in order to receive remote control messages!):

+- Make sure your Chamsys Console and M2Q are on the same IP network range, by default M2Q is in the 2.x.x.x subnet.

 - Settings > Multi Console > Enable remote control and Enabler remote access: YES

 ![MultiConsole](./images/settings-multiconsole.png)